Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Introduction

 \end{theorem}

 In the next theorem, we prove that there is no non-trivial measure other than volume measure on a $n$-dimensional Riemannian manifold, such that the corresponding metric measure space satisfies ${\rm CD}(k, n)$.
-On a weighted Riemannian manifold with $C^2$ weight, it is known that Bakry-\'Emery condition ${\rm BE}(k, n)$ holds if and only if the weight is a constant.
+On a weighted Riemannian manifold with $C^2$ weight, it is known that the Bakry-\'Emery condition ${\rm BE}(k, n)$ holds if and only if the weight is a constant.
 However in general case this is still an open problem.
 Recently De Philippis-Gigli \cite{DPG-Non} propose two definitions of non-collapsed metric measure space.
 We say that a $\cdkn$ space $(X, \d, \mm)$ is weakly non-collapsed if $\mm \ll \mathcal{H}^N$, and we call it (strongly) non-collapsed if $\mm =c\mathcal{H}^N$ for some constant $c$.
 In case $X$ is a Riemannian manifold, the following Theorem tells us that non-collapsing and weakly non-collapsing are equivalent.
-We remark that this result is also proved by Kapovitch and Ketterer (see Corollary 1.2 \cite{KK19} and \cite{KK17}) using a different method.
+We remark that this result is also obtained by Kapovitch-Ketterer in \cite{KK19} and Kapovitch-Kell-Ketterer in \cite{KKK19}, as a by-product in studying RCD condition on Alexandrov spaces.

 \begin{theorem}[Measure Rigidity: non-collapsed spaces, Theorem \ref{prop:noncollap}] Let $(M, {\rm g})$ be a $n$-dimensional Riemannian manifold.
-Assume there exists a measure $\mm$ with full support such that $(M, |\cdot |_{\rm g}, \mm)$ is ${\rm CD}(k, n)$.
-Then $\mm=c\vol$ for some constant $c>0$. \end{theorem}
+Assume there exists a measure $\mm$ with full support such that $(M, \d_\g, \mm)$ is ${\rm CD}(k, n)$.
+Then $\mm=c{\vol}_\g$ for some constant $c>0$. \end{theorem}

-In the last theorem, we study dimension-free $\cd$ condition on Lipschitz domain with possible non-smooth boundary.
-We prove that the reference measure must support on a geodesically convex set, and we answer the question why there is no mass on the boundary.
-In particular, we have fully understood the curvature-dimension condition on smooth metric measure space with boundary (c.f.
+In the last theorem, we study dimension-free $\cd$ condition on manifolds with possibly non-smooth boundary.
+We prove that the reference measure must be supported on a geodesically convex set, and we answer the question why there is no mass on the boundary.
+In particular, we fully understand the curvature-dimension condition on smooth metric measure space with boundary (c.f.
 Theorem \ref{th:ricci}).
-This result enhance our understanding to Cordero-Erausquin-McCann-Schmuckenschl\"ager's Riemannian interpolation inequality \cite{CMS01}.
+Thus this result enhance our understanding to Cordero-Erausquin-McCann-Schmuckenschl\"ager's Riemannian interpolation inequality \cite{CMS01}.